collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### It Would Take Almost 3 More Years for Me to Do Code Review

 Unfortunately, it would take almost 3 more years for me to begin doing code review.
 Now that I do it, I wonder, why did it take so long?!
 To me, it feels like a combination of perceived territoriality and lack of knowledge.
-This doesn't make sense in terms of the number of maintainers.

-Bus Factor

-It Didn’t Have to Take That Long.
-Get a Jumpstart Instead!

 </td></tr>